 The safest way to keep your sex toys safe is to put each one in its own little bag – whether it’s to keep the cheaper materials from degrading faster, or to keep your silicone lint-free.
 Plastic bags can work fine, but “tacky” materials like some silicone and jelly rubber will have too much material friction against plastic to go in smoothly.
 I’ve always liked using organza bags.
 Partially sheer so you can see what toy is in the bag, keeps a barrier between the toys, can be washed, allows for some air flow in case your toy isn’t 100% dry and looks nice.
 If you need something to store everything in, take a look at my reviews on sex toy storage items.
 ForYourNymphomation cases are hard to buy online anymore, and have not proven to be sturdy for the long haul.
-Devine makes only small storage options.
+Devine makes mostly small storage options- their larger options are not made well.
 You are probably best off buying satin/organza/cotton drawstring bags (pick something a bit more plush or padded for the metal/ceramic/glass toys) and then using whatever storage method works for you – be it a small suitcase, bag or drawer.
 Super-soft or porous materials might pick up dyes from fabrics – it’s best to store these items inside a plastic bag (or undyed muslin/cotton).
 Despite being passed around like a bad game of telephone, there is no reason to keep 100% pure true silicone toys from touching each other.
 I like to store things in bags to keep them from gathering dust and fur, because silicone is a magnet for these usually.
 Both I, and Tantus, have shown a photo of a whole bunch of silicone sex toys touching, stored in a drawer, with no ill-effects.
 If you do experience bad results, then it is not pure silicone.
 This photo evidence can be see here, where I have a jar of melted, degraded sex toys that were latex/jelly/pvc/TPR and then a photo of Tantus silicone dildos which are fine.

 Rechargeable vibrators that have the ability to “lock” should always be locked.
 I can’t tell you how many times a vibrator has turned on because something else bumped the switch and I pull out a dead toy.